-We promote Spiritual Development:
+We promote Spiritual Development by:

-- By considering how things would be different if the course of events had been different; for example what difference would it have made if the Normans had not been successful in 1066? - By exploring the results of right and wrong behaviour in the past by considering some of the characteristics of people who have had a bad influence and caused suffering to. - By giving the trigger for discussions about how groups and communities organised themselves in the past. - By considering questions about social structure in the past.; for example, What By exploring local history and under researched history and history around us - By investigating how culture is shaped by history, exploring the 'cultural heritage' and in particular the Christian 4 - By looking at local history and investigating the reasons why there is a landmark, building or museum. - By speculating about how we mark important events from history and the people who shaped them.
+Considering how things would be different if the course of events had been different; for example what difference would it have made if the Normans had not been successful in 1066?

-We promote moral development:
+- Exploring the results of right and wrong behaviour in the past by considering some of the characteristics of people who have had a bad influence and caused suffering to. - Giving the trigger for discussions about how groups and communities organised themselves in the past. - Considering questions about social structure in the past.; for example, What By exploring local history and under researched history and history around us - Investigating how culture is shaped by history, exploring the 'cultural heritage' and in particular the Christian 4 - Looking at local history and investigating the reasons why there is a landmark, building or museum. - Speculating about how we mark important events from history and the people who shaped them.

-- By exploring the results of right and wrong behaviour in the past
+We promote moral development by:

-- By considering some of the characteristics of people who have had a bad influence and caused suffering to others.
+- Exploring the results of right and wrong behaviour in the past - Considering some of the characteristics of people who have had a bad influence and caused suffering to others.
 What have others done to stop injustice?
-Are there examples from their own local area? - By going beyond the facts and asking pupils to make hypotheses and pose questions such as 'what if...?' 'what would have turned a tragedy into a triumph?'
+Are there examples from their own local area? - Going beyond the facts and asking pupils to make hypotheses and pose questions such as 'what if...?' 'what would have turned a tragedy into a triumph?'

-WE promote social development:
+We promote social development:

-- By giving the trigger for discussions about how groups and communities organised themselves in the past. - By considering questions about social structure in the past.; for example, What might pupils say about the rights of children in earlier times?
+- Giving the trigger for discussions about how groups and communities organised themselves in the past. - Considering questions about social structure in the past.; for example, What might pupils say about the rights of children in earlier times?
 Is it important that society looks after young children?
-Are there people who still don't get a fair deal? - By encouraging pupils to talk to their parents and grandparents; for example, when learning about World War Two.
+Are there people who still don't get a fair deal? - Encouraging pupils to talk to their parents and grandparents; for example, when learning about World War Two.

-We promote cultural development:
+We promote cultural development by:

-- By exploring local history and under researched history and history around us - By investigating how culture is shaped by history, exploring the 'cultural heritage' and in particular the Christian influence on British culture. - By taking pupils on visits to heritage sites Knowledge of Britain's democratic parliamentary system and its central role in shaping our history and values.
+- Exploring local history and under researched history and history around us - Investigating how culture is shaped by history, exploring the 'cultural heritage' and in particular the Christian influence on British culture. - Taking pupils on visits to heritage sites Knowledge of Britain's democratic parliamentary system and its central role in shaping our history and values.